Organic Gardening: How to Make Your Backyard Organic

-At Stonyfield, we know a lot about organic land care because for decades, we’ve been buying milk from farmers who manage their cow pastures organically.
-Organic land care is much more than saying ‘no toxic persistent pesticides’.
+At Stonyfield, we know a lot about organic land care because we’ve been buying milk from farmers who manage their cow pastures organically for decades.
+Organic land care is much more than saying “no toxic persistent pesticides.”
 Changing from conventional pesticides to organic is not a simple product swap out.
-It’s a completely different system, shifting from an input intensive system to a knowledge-based system.
+It’s a completely different process, shifting from an input intensive system to a knowledge-based system.
 It starts with healthy soil built with natural inputs and natural sources of fertility.
-And this approach is pretty much the same whether you are feeding your cows on organic grass, gardening at home or responsible for your school’s athletic fields.
+This approach is pretty much the same whether you’re feeding your cows on organic grass, gardening at home, or caring for your school’s athletic fields.

 Want to make this transition yourself?
-Here are 4 easy tips to get your started down the right path of changing your backyard to organic!
+Here are four easy tips to get you started down the right path of changing your backyard to organic!

 If you want to learn more, there are some first-rate guides on how to change your lawn from conventional pesticide-based care to organic care.
 Here are a few resources you might want to check out:

-Non-Toxic Neighborhoods, helps cities, school districts, HOAs, private businesses and major developers transition to organic landscaping practices successfully by sharing their proven and replicable methods.
-NTN's Toolkit and step by step Playbook provides how you can do this where you live from supporting research to shareable documents.
+Non-Toxic Neighborhoods (NTN) helps cities, school districts, HOAs, private businesses, and major developers transition to organic landscaping practices successfully by sharing their proven and replicable methods.
+NTN’s Toolkit and step-by-step playbook explains how you can do this where you live—from supporting research, to shareable documents.

-Osborne Organics “Chip” Osborne, Jr., Founder of Osborne Organics and the Organic Landscape Association has over 17 years of experience in creating safe, sustainable, and healthy landscapes and athletic fields through natural turf management.
+“Chip” Osborne, Jr., the founder of Osborne Organics and the Organic Landscape Association, has decades of experience in creating safe, sustainable, and healthy landscapes and athletic fields through natural turf management.
 He shares his expertise here.